 The value or worth of your claim will usually depend on the nature and extent of your injuries and the liability of the parties involved.
 When it comes to premises liability compensation, there are several things you need to know.
 Depending on the nature and circumstances of the incident, you may be able to seek compensation for the following damages.

-Pain and suffering: This refers to the physical pain and mental suffering you experienced as a result of the slip-and-fall accident.
-Physical injuries can also result emotional and psychological problems including depression or post-traumatic stress disorder or PTSD.
+This refers to the physical pain and mental suffering you experienced as a result of the slip-and-fall accident.
+Physical injuries can also result in emotional and psychological problems including depression or post-traumatic stress disorder or PTSD.

 Premises Liability Claim